Louth Derby: Notable games

-Drogheda took on their county rivals in the FAI Cup for the second year running, this time on the new artificial surface of Oriel Park, and walked away with a comfortable 2-0 victory.
+Drogheda took on their county rivals in the FAI Cup for the second year running, this time on the new artificial surface of Oriel Park, and walked away with a 2-0 victory.
 An late first half rally saw Mark Leech dispatch his header, followed up by a penalty minutes later by Damian Lynch that saw them advanced to the quarter-finals.
-A significant result as the Drogs went on to win the competition that year, beating Cork City 2-0 in the final at Lansdowne Road.
+This was a significant result as Drogheda went on to win the competition that year, beating Cork City 2-0 in the final at Lansdowne Road.